Desire100/Object-Detection-and-Tracking-with-OpenCV-/README.md

 ##### However we won't know who's face it belongs to.
 ##### We would need a really large dataset for facial recognition.

+OpenCV comes with pre-trained xml files of various Haar Cascades. check this folder.